GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## View
 realized by Stereotype [SAF_Diagram](../../stereotypes.md#SAF_Diagram)

+A architecture view comprises portion of an architecture description and addresses information-relevant concerns framed by a architecture viewpoint.
 ## Viewpoint
 realized by Stereotype [SAF_Viewpoint](../../stereotypes.md#SAF_Viewpoint)

+A architecture viewpoint defines set of conventions for the creation, interpretation and use of an architecture view to frame one or more concerns
 # Association Concepts
 ## AGTsupportingCLM
 0..* [Argument](#Argument) AGTsupportingCLM 1..* [Claim](#Claim)